-Finance costs comprise interest expense on borrowings, amortization of the discount on provisions, and impairment losses recognized on financial assets other than trade receivables.
+Finance costs comprise interest expense on borrowings, interest expense associated with lease obligations, amortization of the discount on provisions, and impairment losses recognized on financial assets other than trade receivables.
 Transaction costs attributable to the Company's bank indebtedness are recognized in finance costs using the effective interest method.